cybozu-go/cattage/docs/setup.md

 ## Accurate

-neco-tenant-controller depends on Accurate.
+Cattage depends on Accurate.
-It expects `multi-tenancy.cybozu.com/tenant` labels and RoleBinding resources to be propagated.
+It expects `cattage.cybozu.io/tenant` labels and RoleBinding resources to be propagated.

 Include the following settings in your values.yaml: